Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 extend the known evidences.
 To study and evaluate information out in one's

-mind, in an orderly, line upon line, structurally creative process, justification
+mind, in an orderly, line upon line, structurally creative process,

 must be assured in references that can be restudied by any other reasonable